Stronger communities is our programme to support communities to play a greater role in the delivery of services in the county.

 If you have an idea for a project or event in your community whether you’re a new group of interested residents or an existing community organisation, and it meets at least one of our key outcomes and priorities, then we would love to help.
 Grants up to a maximum of £1,000 are available to support eligible projects to help meet essential or start up costs.

-If you would like to apply for a grant you can check that your idea or project meets our eligibility criteria here.
+If you would like to apply for a grant, check that your idea or project meets our eligibility criteria here.

 Achieve together programme